erasmus-without-paper/ewp-specs-api-imobility-tors/endpoints/get.md

-Transcripts of Records Get endpoint
+Incoming Mobility ToRs Get endpoint
 ===================================

 * [What is the status of this document?][statuses]